 There are many bifocal contact lens options.
 You need a professional fitting and evaluation to determine which bifocal design is best for your needs.

-As you age, the lens in your eye changes shape, making it difficult to switch your focus from far to near – the condition is presbyopia.
+As you age, the lens in your eye loses the ability to focus from far to near -- the condition is presbyopia.
 Many people realize they have presbyopia when they start to have trouble reading.